ptqa/chef-scollector/README.md

 Requirements
 ------------

 - Chef Client 11.x or better

 ### Platforms

+* Centos 7+ with systemd
-Currently tested only on Ubuntu 14.04.
-Probably works on Debain and may work on other.
+* Ubuntu 14.04.
+Probably works on Debian and may work on others

 ### Dependent Cookbooks

-- runit
+- runit (used on Debian/Ubuntu)
 - golang

 Attributes